enylvia/go-oauth/readme.md

 ## DISCLAIMER

-I use this when I need oauth for a project I'm working on.
+I use this when I need oauth for a project I'm working on. <br>
-Note that! this is not a package, just code that I use over and over again when I need it.
-Have a nice day guys!.
+Note that! this is not a package, just code that I use over and over again when I need it. <br> Have a nice day guys!.

 ## Contact